Comparing First Choice Healthcare Solutions (FCHS) & Its Rivals

 |2.43

-First Choice Healthcare Solutions presently has a consensus price target of $2.50, suggesting a potential upside of 108.33%.
-As a group, “Medical laboratories” companies have a potential downside of 6.56%.
-Given First Choice Healthcare Solutions’ stronger consensus rating and higher possible upside, research analysts clearly believe First Choice Healthcare Solutions is more favorable than its competitors.
+First Choice Healthcare Solutions currently has a consensus price target of $2.50, indicating a potential upside of 115.52%.
+As a group, “Medical laboratories” companies have a potential downside of 6.66%.
+Given First Choice Healthcare Solutions’ stronger consensus rating and higher possible upside, equities analysts plainly believe First Choice Healthcare Solutions is more favorable than its peers.

+This table compares First Choice Healthcare Solutions and its peers’ net margins, return on equity and return on assets.

 Earnings and Valuation

-This table compares First Choice Healthcare Solutions and its competitors gross revenue, earnings per share and valuation.
+This table compares First Choice Healthcare Solutions and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue